 Roka highly recommends Open Polytechnic as an option to those looking to study online.

-“As someone who lives semi-rurally it has created an opportunity for me to undertake this study and open doors for new career paths,” Roka says.
+“As someone who lives semi-rurally it created an opportunity for me to undertake this study and open doors for new career paths,” Roka says.

 “Open Polytechnic has a lot of support available if you need it, and this helps aid in success for learners,” she says.